Surface singularities and planar contact structures: Computing topological invariants of a planar Lefschetz fibration

-\begin{remark} A version of Proposition \ref{iform} holds in the case of a higher-genus fiber, with a similar proof, but there are extra terms given by the intersections $\alpha_i \cdot \alpha_j$ that can be non-trivial in general.
-This fact is mentioned, without proof, in the course of the proof of~\cite[Lemma 16]{Aur}.
-We focused on the planar case sufficient for our purposes as the statement is simpler and the surface representatives are easier to visualize. \end{remark}
+\begin{remark} In case (ii) we use planarity in an essential way; the formula would have additional terms for a higher-genus page.
+A version of Proposition~\ref{iform} holds in the case of a higher-genus fiber, with a similar proof, but there are extra terms given by the intersections $[\alpha_i]_P \cdot [\alpha_j]_P$ that can be non-trivial in general.
+This fact is mentioned, without proof, in the course of the proof of~\cite[Lemma~16]{Aur}.
+We focused on the planar case since it is sufficient for our purposes, the statement is simpler, and the surface representatives are easier to visualize. \end{remark}

 \begin{cor} Let $W$ be a Stein filling of a planar contact $3$-manifold, and $B \in H_2(W)$ a non-zero homology class.
 Then $B \cdot B \leq -2$. \end{cor}